 - 1/2 cup Guinness Extra Stout (without foam)

 - 1/2 tsp.
 Worcestershire sauce

 - 8 large eggs

 - 4 thick slices peasant bread (preferably sourdough)

 Bring vinegar, granulated sugar, and 1/2 teaspoon salt to a simmer in a small saucepan.
 Stir in onion and transfer to a small bowl.
 Let stand, stirring occasionally.

-Melt butter in a small heavy saucepan over medium heat.
+Melt butter in a small saucepan over medium heat.
 Whisk in flour and dry mustard and cook, whisking, 2 minutes.
-Add beer, water, brown sugar, and Worcestershire sauce and simmer, whisking, until just thickened.
+Add beer, water, brown sugar, and Worcestershire sauce and simmer.
+Whisk until just thickened.